mynameiswillporter/bioengineering-101/molecular_biology_of_the_cell/chapter2.md

 - Free energy - energy that can be harnessed to do work or drive chemical reactions.
 - Activation energy - the minimum quantity of energy which the reacting species must possess in order to undergo a specified reaction.
 - Active site - a pocket or groove in an enzyme into which only particular substrates would fit.
-- Diffusion is therefore an efficient way for small molecules to move the limited distances in the cell.
 - Energetically favorable reactions - reactions that decrease free energy; in  other words, they have a negative ∆G and disorder the universe.